Table of Contents

 Framework for Evaluating Bootstrapping Models:

-Case Example: Contrast with "Work Token" Models:
+Case Example: Contrast with Filecoin

 8. Future Applications & Directions